RonaldReagan/PyAC/README.md

   This follows all the same licenses as AC does.
 My code isn't anything special, so feel free to use what I added in anyway you want.

+  Plugins that may not be immediately wanted are included in the extraplugins/ folder.
+If you want to use them, drag the plugin folder into the plugins/ folder, and they should be installed.

 --------
 Building
 --------